QuiltMC/rfcs/structure/0048-communications-team.md

 specific examples, which include:

 - writing and publishing blog posts
-- managing the official QuiltMC social medias, with the exception of Discord, and not including moderation
+- managing the official QuiltMC social medias, with the exception of Discord
 - managing relations with other platforms and communities outside of a moderation context
 - writing and publishing general status updates on the progress and